 Nothing lasts forever, even your home’s plumbing system.
-Fortunately, most plumbing elements have worked well for decades.
+Fortunately, most plumbing elements work well for decades.
 But when different parts reach the end of their useful life span, pipes might start to leak, and you can find yourself needing to replace one or more components.

 10 Tell-Tale Signs Plumbing Elements Need Replacement